CapTen101/VLC-docs/gettingstarted/about/community/contribution.rst

 You can donate it to the developers and it may motivate them to work on your suggestion!
 In any case, you do not have any warranty that your wish will be taken into account.

-If you want to donate materials, please contact us.
+If you want to donate materials, please `contact us <https://www.videolan.org/contact.html>`_.

 Donate money
 ------------